 Article 68 of the 1972 Constitution (revised in 1998) states that citizens of North Korea "have freedom of religious beliefs".
 It continues: "This right is granted by approving the construction of religious buildings and the holding of religious ceremonies."
 However, "no one may use religion as a pretext for drawing in foreign forces or for harming the State and social order."
 And Article 3 says that "the DPRK is guided in its activities by the Juche idea, a world outlook centered on people, a revolutionary ideology for achieving the independence of the masses of people."
 Juche is an "immortal" idea, introduced by the country's founding leader, Kim II Sung.
 The Preamble to the Constitution enshrines Kim II Sung's place in the nation, stating: "The great leader Comrade Kim II Sung is the sun of the nation and the lodestar of the reunification of the fatherland.
-Comrade Kim II Sung set the reunification of the country as the nation's supreme task, and devoted all his work and endeavors entirely to its realization. ...
+Comrade Kim II Sung set the reunification of the country as the nation's supreme task and devoted all his work and endeavors entirely to its realization. ...
 The DPRK and the entire Korean people will uphold the great leader Comrade Kim II Sung as the eternal President of the Republic, defend and carry forward his ideas and exploits and complete the Juche revolution under the leadership of the Workers' Party of Korea."
-Other laws like the Criminal Law or the already mentioned new 'anti-reactionary thought law' also render freedom of religion meaningless.
+Other laws like the Criminal Law or the already mentioned new 'Anti-reactionary thought law' also render freedom of religion meaningless.
+More important for the functioning of the state are the '10 Principles of Monolithic Ideology' of the Workers Party.
+These statutes are the actual governing principles of the NK government and society.
+Based on teachings of founding father Kim II Sung, these rules are shaped to ensure the unwavering loyalty of the body politic to the Supreme Leader (Suryong) and the Korean Workers Party (KWP).